More Hilarious Escape Room Stories

 Follow up to this guy’s story – I was game guiding our most popular escape room, Outbreak here at BER Atlanta.
 It’s a Zombie themed room.
 We got our group to the game like normal and closed the door behind us and we went back to the control room.
 So far so good.
 We quickly realized we forgot to leave a crucial clue in place in the room that would more or less ruin the whole game.

 Thinking on our feet, the other game guide ran into the room in character and told them to quickly leave the room because there were zombies coming.
 She went on and did the best acting I’d ever seen, going on a monologue about how long she’s been trying to get the cure for so long and how stressful it was.
-While they were all listening to her, I sneaked in right behind them, replaced the clue, and snuck right back out.
+While they were all listening to her, totally enamored by her acting, I sneaked in right behind them, replaced the clue, and snuck right back out.
 The group never even realized it wasn’t a part of the game!
 In fact, I’d have to say it made the whole experience even more fun for them.

 A kid I knew from school, his family owns an escape room business.
 The most things that happen are people trying to take things when it’s clearly nailed down or nailed to the wall then he said that a little kid peed in a bottle. – Statement-Any